NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ```

 > **IMPORTANT:**
+> This is a change in behavior from previous versions of the Streamline SDK.
+Previously, all available features were loaded by default if no list was provided.

+> **IMPORTANT:**
-> If SL plugins are not located next to the host executable then the absolute paths to locations where to look for them must be specified by setting the `pathsToPlugins` field in the `Preferences` structure.
+> If SL plugins are not located next to the host executable, then the absolute paths to locations where to look for them must be specified by setting the `pathsToPlugins` field in the `Preferences` structure.
 Plugins will be loaded from the first path where they can be found.

+> **NOTE:**
+> In this context, "enable" means to load the plugins.
+To change whether a plugin is active or not, please see [section 2.4](#2.4-enabling-or-disabling-features).
+We will be renaming this member in a future release to clarify this distinction.

 ##### 2.2.1.2 LOGGING AND DEBUG CONSOLE WINDOW